lowRISC/opentitan/doc/rm/register_tool.md

 ```

 In this description if the hardware is writing, its value is sent to the logic that potentially clears that value or the stored value.
-So if the hardware accidentally clears fields that the software hasn’t cleared yet, there is a risk that events will not be seen by software.
+So if the hardware accidentally clears fields that the software hasn't cleared yet, there is a risk that events will not be seen by software.
 The recommendation is that the hardware feed the `q` value back into `d`, only setting bits with new events.
-Then there will be no “collision” between hardware setting events and software clearing events.
+Then there will be no "collision" between hardware setting events and software clearing events.
-The HW could have chosen to simply treat `d` and `de` as set-only, but the preference is to leave the `subreg` simple and allow the hardware to do either “the right thing” or whatever it feels is appropriate for its needs.
+The HW could have chosen to simply treat `d` and `de` as set-only, but the preference is to leave the `subreg` simple and allow the hardware to do either "the right thing" or whatever it feels is appropriate for its needs.
 (Perhaps it is a feature to clear all events in the hardware.)

-The one “conflict” that is common and worth mentioning is `RW1C` on an interrupt vector.
+The one "conflict" that is common and worth mentioning is `RW1C` on an interrupt vector.
 This is the typical scenario where hardware sets bits (representing an interrupt event), and software clears bits (indicating the event has been handled).
 The assumption is that between the hardware setting and software clearing, **software has cleaned up whatever caused the event in the first place**.
 But if the event is still true (the HW `d` input is still `1`) then the clear should still have effect for one cycle in order to create a new interrupt edge.